brain-power/Brain-Power-Amazon-Fidgetology/blog/README.md

 ### Rekognition Video - Stream Processor

-The next step is to use advanced AI to automatically detect people in full-speed video, and track their motions in real time.
-We feed the Kinesis Video Stream as input to [Rekognition Video](https://docs.aws.amazon.com/rekognition/latest/dg/streaming-video.html) (Amazon’s new video-capable version of the Rekognition deep-learning toolset to track objects and people in images), using a [Stream Processor](https://docs.aws.amazon.com/rekognition/latest/dg/API_CreateStreamProcessor.html).
+The next step is to automatically detect people in the full-speed video, and track their motions in real time.
+We feed the Kinesis Video Stream as input to [Rekognition Video](https://docs.aws.amazon.com/rekognition/latest/dg/streaming-video.html) (Amazon’s new video-capable version of the Rekognition deep-learning toolset to track objects and people in images), using a [Rekognition Stream Processor](https://docs.aws.amazon.com/rekognition/latest/dg/API_CreateStreamProcessor.html).

 The goal is to analyze body motion of several kinds, but for now Rekognition Video focuses on faces.
 It does provide extensive face data from the video stream, including the position over time of face landmarks such as eye, nose, and mouth corners, and face polygon, plus face rotation.
-These raw records to a [Kinesis Data Stream](https://aws.amazon.com/kinesis/data-streams/).
+These raw records are published to a [Kinesis Data Stream](https://aws.amazon.com/kinesis/data-streams/).

 ### Motion Analytics

-When new records appear in this raw data stream, our Motion Analytics algorithm (implemented as a Lambda function) is triggered.
+When new records appear in this raw data stream, our Motion Analytics algorithm (implemented as an AWS Lambda function) is triggered.
 It computes interesting derived metrics on faces in successive video frames, such as rotational/translational motion velocities, which can be used as features to gauge attention and engagement.
 These processed metrics are then published to another Kinesis Data Stream, for consumption by downstream applications and web dashboards.

 ### Visualizing the Metrics